 Still, the snow-capped Ararat is the largest and most impressive of all summits in eastern Turkey, and was the center of the ancient kingdoms of Urartu and Armenia, which are essentially the valley of the river Araxes (north of the mountain) and the area surrounding Lake Van (south of the mountain).
 The Armenians called the mountain Masis and held it in great esteem.
 For example, the southern gate of the Urartian town of Teishebani (Karmir Blur in modern Yerevan) was directed at the snow-clad peak.

 Impressive as it is, it was only logical that Ağrı Dağı became to be identified in the Middle Ages with the mountain mentioned in the Bible as the site of Noah's disembarking after the Great Flood, the Ararat.note[Genesis 8.4.]
-This identification, which may have started among Armenian Jews or Christians, is incorrect.
+This identification, which can be found in the History of Armenia by Moses of Chorene and may have started among Armenian Jews or Christians, is incorrect.
 The Bible does not refer to a summit called Ararat, but to "the mountains of Ararat", and this proper name refers to the kingdom of Urartu.note[Cf. Jeremiah 51.27.]

 Ancient Jewish authors and early translators of the Bible were well aware that there was no mountain called Ararat.
 The author of the second-century BCE Book of Jubilees states that the Ark landed on "Mount Lubar" in "the land of Ararat",note[Jubilees 5.28, 10.15.] and the Jewish historian Flavius Josephus knew that "Ararat" referred to a summit south of Lake Van.
 He also records a tradition that identified Noah's landing site with Mount Baris in a country north of the Tigris called Gordyene.note[Josephus, Jewish Antiquities 1.93.]
 Josephus adds that in his days, bitumen could still be found near the site of the Ark.